justin-chhay/SpotiGuessr/README.md

 # SpotiGuessr 🎵🤔

-A React web app that tests the player on their personal Spotify playlist knowledge via short audio snippets in a time-based game.
+A ReactJS + Tailwind web app that tests the player on their personal Spotify playlist knowledge via short audio snippets in a time-based game.

 ## Technologies Used
 > ReactJS, TailwindCSS, Spotify Web API, Spotify Web Playback SDK